aakashsakhalkar/AESCryptorLib/README.md

     String decrypted = AESCryptor.decrypt(password, encrypted);
     System.out.println("Decrypted: " + decrypted);
 } catch (Exception e) {
     e.printStackTrace();
 }

-### 📁 File Structure
+📁 File Structure

 AESCryptorProject/
 ├── ascryptorlib/
 │   ├── build.gradle.kts
 │   └── src/main/java/com/aakash/ascryptorlib/AESCryptor.java
 ├── app/
-│   └── (Your app consuming the library)
+│   └── (Your app that uses the library)
 └── settings.gradle.kts

-### 🧠 What’s Going On Inside
+🧠 How It Works
 16-byte random salt

 16-byte random IV

-PBKDF2 with 10,000 iterations → generates a 256-bit AES key
+PBKDF2 with HMAC SHA256 and 10,000 iterations

+Generates a 256-bit AES key

 Output format:

+scss
+Copy
+Edit
 Base64( salt + IV + ciphertext )

-Each encryption is unique — even for the same message and password — thanks to the random salt and IV.
+🔐 Every encryption is unique, even for the same password/message combo — thanks to the random salt & IV.

-### ✅ Compatibility
+✅ Compatibility
 Android 5.0 (API 21) and above

-Works in both Java and Kotlin projects
+Works in both Java and Kotlin

-No third-party dependencies required
+Requires no external dependencies

-### 🚀 Publishing New Versions (for maintainers)
+🚀 How to Publish New Versions (for Maintainers)
-Commit your changes
+Make your changes

-Tag a release (e.g. v1.0.1)
+Tag a version like v1.0.1

 Push tags to GitHub

-Go to jitpack.io → Look Up your repo
+Go to JitPack

-Click Build on the new version
+Search your repo and click Build on the new version

-### 📝 License
+📝 License
 MIT License

 Free to use, modify, and redistribute.
 Give credit if you fork or extend the library.